Julesy1x8/js201/labs/01_site_generator/03 - Building variables/const.md

 # Practicing `const`

-Include these exercises in the general solutions sandbox.
+Include these exercises in a solutions sandbox for this section.

 Write code necessary to demonstrate how a `const` variable can change certain types of value without producing an error.
 Come up with two examples using different kinds of value.